Technical Guide

 What's a good Domain Authority score?

 It's relative to your industry and competitors.
 Generally, DA 40+ is considered good, 50+ is strong, and 60+ is excellent.
-However, a local business with DA 30 might outrank a DA 50 site for local searches if they have better local SEO signals.
+However, a local business with DA 30 might get cited more than a DA 50 site for local queries if they have better local authority signals.

 How often do DA and DR update?